An Unexpected Roommate

 I found my own voice.
 I also found I couldn’t do much with it.
 “I—I—”

-“My name is…” He made a noise like tearing metal.
+“My name is…” The creature made a noise like tearing metal.
 “In your words…Water that Falls from the Sky?”

 “Rain?”
 I croaked.
 I resolved to kill Sloan.